Restaurant Labor Cost %: The Most Misunderstood Metric in Restaurants

 Profit Margin 5% – 10%

 If rent increases, another category must decrease.
-In many restaurants that pressure falls directly on labor cost.
+Consequently, in many restaurants that pressure falls directly on labor cost.

 Recommended Labor Cost % by Restaurant Type